Analysing STA logger mapping data

 At this point it comes down to the operators and ecologists to interpret whether this fluctuation was a result of work effort, seasonal variations, or actually decreasing the cover of the weed.

 Discussed here were some basic analysis that can be done on STA logger data.
 But don’t stop there!
 We mentioned work effort above: By analysing the first and last spray times of the point data, you can determine how many hours were worked for each spray run.
 Then you could also determine the average area sprayed and distance travelled of your operators per hour.
 How powerful would it be to have a meaningful estimate of how much area they can spray in an hour?

 Furthermore, if there is analysis you need to perform routinely, you can always build it into a geoprocessing model or python script and run it whenever you require.

 If there is an attribute that you want to review and the STA logger collects the data, feel free to reach out and we will give you some pointers on how to get the most from it.

-Hopefully this article has given you some tips on analysing STA logger data, and given you ideas on its utility.
+Hopefully this article has given you some tips on how to analyse weed mapping data using STA logger data and GIS.